-Mauricio Ruiz, Transtec’s Director of Engineering and licensed in Texas, said it was a given for him to become licensed as a professional engineer.
+Mauricio Ruiz, Transtec’s Director of Engineering and licensed in Texas, Utah, and Mexico, said it was a given for him to become licensed as a professional engineer.

 “Being licensed in civil engineering gives you a lot of privileges, like being able to sign plans and be the leader or lead designer of a project,” he said.
 “But it also comes with a lot of responsibility.
 You need to use your knowledge and skills in the right way to make sure whatever you do is safe, cost-effective, and high quality.
 It gives you a lot of satisfaction to see a finished product after months of hard design and construction work, and the impact it creates on the community where it’s located.”

-Todd Hanke, a project manager at Transtec and licensed in Arizona, said he noticed a change in his state of mind for both himself and other people after they became licensed.
+Todd Hanke, a project manager at Transtec and licensed in Alabama, Arizona, and Louisiana, said he noticed a change in his state of mind for both himself and other people after they became licensed.

 “Once you get professionally licensed, the feeling of responsibility truly sets in,” Hanke said.
 “You begin to realize that you are not simply doing work; you are serving the public.
 This makes it even more important to be respectful of this ‘power’ that you receive upon becoming a professional engineer.
 As a professional engineer, you gain the opportunity to benefit the community, but you also have to understand limitations.”